pudly/schmopera-hugo/content/articles/dont-miss-verdis-requiem-at-the-southbank-centre.md

 ---
-title: "Don't miss: Verdi's Requiem at the Southbank Centre"
+title: "Don&#039;t miss: Verdi&#039;s Requiem at the Southbank Centre"
 ---

 ## How do you prioritize rehearsal time with a piece of this scale?